opentofu/opentofu/docs/static-evaluation.md

 Between the initial implementation, the solutions, and the expansion, we are talking about a significant amount of work likely spread across multiple releases.

-We can not take the approach of hacking on a feature branch for months or frezing all related code.
+We can not take the approach of hacking on a feature branch for months or freezing all related code.
 It's unrealistic and unfair to other developers.

 Instead, we can break this work into smaller discrete and testable components, some of which may be easy to work on in parallel.